The LoDico Family

 As the North End of Mansfield grew, the Italians spread out and south.
 Pratt, Clinton, and Newton Streets, Chilson Avenue, and Fuller Place became full of Italian families.
 The Brogna, DeMonte, and Pedini families opened small grocery stores here.
 The Cinelli's, Mancinelli's, LoDico's, Scarpellini's and Fulvi's were some of the first families to own homes here.

 By 1912 the entire LoDico family has emigrated to Mansfield.
 Ignazio and Francesca Paola had built a house at 15 Newton Street.
 All eight children lived in that two story, four bedroom, one bath house on Newton Street.
 The same house I grew up in in the 1950s.
 There were pear trees on the south side, apple trees in the backyard and a large garden on the north side of the house.
-Ignazio and his oldest son Francesco (Frank) had a barber shop in the DiGiovanni block near Pratt Street.
-Later they moved to the Seidan block at the corner of Main and Pleasant Streets.
+By 1915 Ignazio and his oldest son Francesco (Frank) had a barber shop in the DiGiovanni block.
+The address was 407 North Main Street [later to become Jack's Cafe].
+By 1922 the LoDico barber shop was moved to the Seidan block at 386 North Main Street, near the firestation and Pleasant / Cottage Streets.

 Also living in town was Ignazio's cousins, Carlo LoDico and Giuseppe LoDico, the sons of Luciano LoDico.
 They lived at 384 North Main Street along with their sister-in-law Giuseppa (Josephine) LoDico and Josephine's mother, Salvatrice Carapezza.